zhangjiyuan22/AdaMGrid/README.md

   * limb-darkening coefficient
 * **Change the maximum refinement depth (map layers):** edit **line 173** (`max_layer`)
   * Note: up to **16 layers** (with a 7 × 7 θE map) yields a finest spatial resolution of `dx ≈ 7 / 2^16 ≈ 1e-4 θE`

+ change map set used at line 14; change alpha initial guess at line 205 and 206, currently 16 alpha initial guesses equally spaced in [0,2pi); change MCMC nburn_in and nsample at line 223 and 224, default to 500+1000 step;